kentik/config-snippets-cloud/cloud_Azure/terraform/module/examples/multiple_accounts_multiple_resource_group/README.md

 ## The process

-1. Information on available Azure profiles is read from [profiles.ini](./profiles.ini)
+1. Information on Azure profiles is read from [profiles.ini](./profiles.ini)
-1. Information on desired profiles to export flow logs for is read from command line
-1. Iterate over desired profiles:
+1. Iterate over the profiles:
-    1. Derive Terraform workspace name by hashing the Azure Subscription ID (so only lower case alphanumeric characters are used)
+    1. Use profile name as Terraform workspace name
     1. Create Terraform workspace and activate it
     1. Apply Terraform configuration in activated workspace